It’s always the human behind the tool

 It’s not you – the reins – the bit – the mouth as if these are separate things.

 You connect with the horse through your ‘extension’: the reins and bit; you ARE the reins, you ARE the bit.

 It’s never the tool

-Whatever tool you use, it's never the bit, it's never the whip, it's always the human behind the tool.
+Whatever tool we use, it’s never the bit, it’s never the whip, it’s always the human behind the tool.

-But if you're using the whip correctly, if you use it as an extension of your arm and energy, it does no more harm than it would lying on the floor.
+But if we’re using the whip correctly, if we use it as an extension of our arm and energy, it does no more harm than it would lying on the floor.